allanmurungi/endofsemproject/README.md

 # endofsemproject

 #Description
-This project is about built  abstractions in sceme that can be used by developers to build software systems that analyze the moods of Tweets for a given country e.g Uganda
+This project is about built  abstractions in scheme that can be used by developers to build software systems that analyze the moods of Tweets for a given country e.g Uganda